cogniwide/cogniassist-chat-widget/README.md

 # CogniAssist Chat Widget

-A simple webchat widget to connect with a CogniAssist chatbot platform.
+A simple widget to connect with CogniAssist chatbot platform.

 ## Features

 - Text Messages
 - Quick Replies
+- Banner Text and Image
-- Images and Videos
+- Images,Audios and Videos
+- Datepicker
+- File Upload
 - Easy to import in a script tag or as a React Component
 - Persistent sessions
 - Typing indications